 Who Is Shailene Woodley?

-Born in 1991 in California, Shailene Woodley began compiling television credits at an early age.
+Actress Shailene Woodley began compiling television credits at an early age.
 She enjoyed her first major role with the 2008 debut of The Secret Life of the American Teenager, and became known to a wider audience through her performances in The Descendants, Divergent and its sequels and The Fault in Our Stars.
-Woodley went on to a featured role in HBO's Big Little Lies, for which she garnered Emmy and Golden Globe nominations.
+Woodley went on to a featured role in Big Little Lies, for which she garnered Emmy and Golden Globe nominations.
 The actress is also a noted environmentalist and political activist who made headlines in 2016 for her arrest while protesting the Dakota Access Pipeline.

 Movies and TV Shows